Irefaat-A/node-test/README.md

 ## Answers
 1. I Structured the application specific to the various domains.
-   This allows for seperation of concerns, lose coupling, reduce complexity and makes it easy to debug.
+   This allows for separation of concerns, lose coupling, reduce complexity and makes it easy to debug.
    I chose express for the routing it is simple elegant when specifying routes.
    I chose joi for the validation easy and clean implementation for doing validation.
 2. I chose mongoose to do the transaction.
 It have a clean implementation for CRUD operation.